- Animal Control

 - City Council

 The City Council is an elected body with legislative powers to enact ordinances, resolutions, policies, and enforcement, and funding actions to enhance the social and economic well being of the City and its citizens.
 Residents within their respective wards elect the seven members of Council to four-year terms.
-The seven Council members serve at various times on a number of sub-committees including Personnel Committee, Ways & Means, and Legislative Review.

 - Fire Protection Services